Fahrrader/ds-project/README.md

     1. Put there the *docker-compose.yml* for the storage server and launch it with `docker service create --replicas 10 --name ds-p fahrrader/ds-project-storage-server python3 storage_server.py [MANAGER-IP]`
     1. Do the same with other worker nodes, if you so desire.

-##Architectural diagrams
+## Architectural diagrams

-You can find the architectural diagrams of the project by the links below:
+You can find the architectural diagrams of the project by the links below, or inside the *image* folder:

 [The system overall architecture](https://github.com/Fahrrader/ds-project/raw/master/image/Overall_view.png)